SimonCW/dotfiles/README.md

 ```

 Notes on `terminfo`:
+**Update 2024-01-09**
+Seems that the terminfo hack isn't necessary anymore, so I removed the file.

 This was necessary to get the colors right in tmux, neovim, alacritty on my MacOS (tmux-256color in .tmux.conf).
 See this for context https://gpanders.com/blog/the-definitive-guide-to-using-tmux-256color-on-macos/
 You can check with the `./24-bit-color.sh` script.